mozilla/elasticutils/docs/queries.rst

 If you have an untyped `S` (e.g. ``S()``), then by default, results will be dicts.

-`values_list` with no arguments returns a list of ids.
+`values_list` with no arguments returns a list of tuples each with an id.
 With arguments, it'll return a list of tuples of values of the fields specified in the order the fields were specified.

 For example:

 >>> list(S().values_list())
-[1, 2, 3]
+[(1,), (2,), (3,)]
 >>> list(S().values_list('id', 'name'))
 [(1, 'fred'), (2, 'brian'), (3, 'james')]